 On the other hand, curiosity is a much better emotion for meaningful learning.
 Curiosity fuels imagination and creativity.
 When students feel curious, they are open; they may feel intellectually playful and willing to explore new possibilities.
 Great innovators, such as Thomas Edison or Leonardo da Vinci, had curious minds.
 For educators focused on creating productive learning environments, this means that we need to find more effective tools to increase curiosity; we need more “emotional hooks” to induce emotions that support deeper learning in the classroom (you will find practical examples about emotional hooks in chapter 9).

-Do you want to be in the loop about the book?
-Sign up for updates or follow #teachingheartinmind on Twitter.
+Learn more about the book here.
 I’ll be sharing another excerpt about the power of relationships soon.
 Stay tuned!